Overview

 ISO strings are the better choice

-sending to Callable Functions
+sending Date and Timestamp to Callable Functions (do not use)

 Timestamp is a Firestore specific type and doesn't get a special treatment: it serializes to an object with seconds and nanoseconds (through toJSON()).